NAV suggestion for a server configuration

 DusProdLabel

-This way, the printers and PCs are automatically displayed sorted by locations and departments.
+This way, the printers and PCs are automatically displayed sorted by location and department.

-If an unstructured server infrastructure should be in place, you can switch over the PCs gradually, so you could give one PC a descriptive name every day or every week and then reconnect the printers to the PC at the same time.
+If an unstructured server infrastructure is in place, you can gradually switch over the PCs.
+You could give one PC a descriptive name each day or each week and then reconnect the printers to that PC at the same time.
 The old printer server will only be turned off when the last PC has been switched over.
-The same rules apply for PCs as for printers.
+The same rules apply to PCs as to printers.
 Remember: Statistically, it is more likely that a user will get a new computer than a computer will get a new user.
 For this reason, employee names or extensions are better computer/printer names than the operating system version or model names.

-Generally, ALL printers should be network printers, no printers should be are connected directly to a PC (e.g. via USB) and thus depend on that PC.
+Generally, ALL printers should be network printers, and no printers should be connected directly to a PC (e.g., via USB) and thus depend on that PC.

 1 V Server WSUS

 .
-WindowsUpdateServer: Central update server for keeping Microsoft up-to-date in a controlled and verifiable manner (e.g. Office, Exchange, Windows, MS SQL, Navision is not yet available!).
-This server can be used to download the updates to a centralized location, which frees up the internet connection itself.
-Distributed WSUS servers can also take this on for branches, which makes it possible to avoid squeezing every PC/Microsoft update individually through the company’s internet connection.
-Statistics show which computers are at which patch status with which programs.
+WindowsUpdateServer: Central update server for keeping Microsoft products up-to-date in a controlled and verifiable manner (e.g., Office, Exchange, Windows, MS SQL, Navision is not yet available!).
+This server can be used to download updates to a centralized location, freeing up the internet connection.
+Distributed WSUS servers can also be used for branches, avoiding the need to push every PC/Microsoft update individually through the company's internet connection.
+Statistics show which computers have which patch status for which programs.
 Updates can be postponed or restarted.
-Microsoft provides the WSUS free of charge.
-The WSUS requires lots of hard disk space (you should calculate with at least 300 GB, ideally 500 GB), but this does not have to be an expensive RAID hard disk.
+Microsoft provides WSUS free of charge.
+WSUS requires a lot of hard disk space (plan for at least 300 GB, ideally 500 GB), but this does not have to be an expensive RAID hard disk.

-RemoteAdminTool???
-Is remote maintenance currently possible from a central location?
-This can start with, e.g., a simple VNC on every client with which you can centrally perform maintenance tasks like printer installations, permissions, etc. without having to sit at every computer yourself.
-But there of course are also professional products like Solarwind and QuasarRat which are able to distribute entire software packages and settings.
-The purpose distributing the software, as described above, is to centrally manage computers and avoid having to configure the computer on site.
-Together with WOL (wake up on LAN, a turn-on command via the network), maintenance work can be carried out much more rationally.
-Food for thought: Are at least the printers distributed centrally via the domain guidelines?
-This has been working very well and easily for over 10 years via Windows itself.
-This also makes it possible to distribute Office and Navision with this system without having to click on “Setup.exe” every time.
+RemoteAdminTool Is remote maintenance currently possible from a central location?
+This could start with, for example, a simple VNC on every client, allowing you to perform maintenance tasks like printer installations and permission changes centrally without having to be at each computer.
+However, there are also professional products like SolarWinds and QuasarRAT that can distribute entire software packages and settings.
+The purpose of distributing software, as described above, is to centrally manage computers and avoid on-site configurations.
+Coupled with WOL (Wake-on-LAN, a power-on command sent over the network), maintenance tasks can be performed much more efficiently.
+Food for thought: Are at least the printers distributed centrally via domain policies?
+This has been working very well and easily for over 10 years using Windows itself.
+This also makes it possible to distribute Office and Navision using this system without having to click “Setup.exe” every time.